BRC Website Home

 7200 was withdrawn from Llanelly shed in July 1963, sold to Woodham Brothers for scrap, and delivered to their yard in Barry Docks during November of that year.
 The yard at Barry was the saviour of many engines and 7200 was recovered in 1980.
 Our example of Britain's largest type of tank locomotive was 'mothballed' for a number of years, due to the lack of manpower and finance.
 However work has now commenced in anger, and hopefully it will not be too long before the Buckinghamshire countryside will echo to its thunderous exhaust.
 The rolling chassis was restored at Swindon Works, and now has the distinction of being the last locomotive to leave the once eminent GWR works, closing 165 years of railway history.

-The rolling chasis is virtually complete with the inside motion and brake gear complete.
-Work is in progress to fit sidebars and crossheads,with installation of the connecting rods following shortly.
+The rolling chassis is virtually complete with the inside motion and brake gear complete.
+The sidebars and crossheads have been fitted, with installation of the connecting rods also completed.
 New tanks have been installed, as has a virtually new bunker.
 The cab is also being repaired, hopefully being refitted shortly.
 The chimney and blower ring and many other parts have been made new.

 Full details of progress to this aim can be found on 7200's own website, maintained by the 7200 Trust.